Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following will enhance the security of access to the AWS Management Console’?
+### Which of the following will enhance the security of access to the AWS Management Console'?
 (Select TWO)

 - [ ] AWS Secrets Manager.
 - [ ] AWS Certificate Manager.